I-CABLE HOY

 Established in 2009, the company's broadcast licence was granted by the Hong Kong Government on 31 May 2016.
 The company operates three channels: Cantonese HOY TV since 14 May 2017, English Hong Kong International Business Channel (HKIBC) since 30 July 2018, and Cantonese HOY Information Channel since 21 November 2022.

-As of 2018, Fantastic Television's channels are broadcast through Cable TV's network, and not available on terrestrial television.
+Prior to 1 April 2022, HOY TV's channels were broadcast through Cable TV's network, and not available on free-to-air terrestrial television.

-On 1 April 2022, Fantastic Television's channels are broadcast free-to-air.